-And flax seeds make a great binder, so it's easy to make low carb crackers using ground flax seeds with many types of low carb fruits and vegetables.
+And flax seeds make a great binder, so it's easy to make flax seed recipes with many types of low carb fruits and vegetables.

-Basic Low Carb Crackers
+- Basic Low Carb Crackers

-This is the most basic way to make a flax seed cracker recipe...
+This is the most basic way to make a flax seed cracker recipe.